swyang50066/rl-stock-trading/README.md

-# Multi-Agent Reinforcement Learning Based Auto-Stock Trading System with Pytorch and Gym
+# Multi-Agent Reinforcement Learning Based Auto-Stock Trading System (w/ Pytorch and Gym API)

 ## 1. Introduction
 This repository is for building auto-stock trading system that follows a policy trained with numerical scheme of multi-agent deep reinforcement learning.